Crocker Mountains: History

 The area surrounding Mount Kinabalu has been a state park since 1964 and was the country's first World Heritage Site.
 Part of the mountain range has been gazetted for protection as Crocker Range National Park since 1984.
 Through the Bornean Biodiversity and Ecosystems Conservation Programme (BBEC), a technical co-operation existed between the government of Sabah and the Japan International Cooperation Agency (JICA) to innovate the Community Use Zone (CUZ) concept as a management option to address the issues concerning indigenous communities living and utilising resources within the protected areas.
 Mount Kinabalu, one of the highest mountains in Southeast Asia, is a part of this mountain range.
 In 2014, the range was recognised as a UNESCO Biosphere Reserve, becoming the second Malaysian site to be so designated, after Chini Lake in the state of Pahang on the peninsular side.
+The mountain region is also known as the traditional homeland for the various Dusunic subgroups within northern Borneo.

 Biodiversity

 The Crocker Mountains Forest Reserve area has a wide range of floral and faunal diversity and has the highest diversity of nocturnal insects in all the 20 forest reserves surveyed within the Heart of Borneo area in Sabah; it has recorded a number of endemic species.